code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 ### [2]  MIXING AND OUTDATED COMPILER

+TYPE : LOW FINDING

+Instances (12) :

 All contracts in a smart contract system should ideally use the same version of the Solidity programming language in order to ensure compatibility and prevent unexpected errors.

 Context:
 All contracts

-The pragma version used are:
+The pragma versions used are:

 pragma solidity 0.6.11 and 0.8.0